leysteelic38936/1project/README.md

-The spread of telegraph lines alongside roads in the 19th century facilitated communication and commerce by enabling rapid transmission of messages and information across long distances.
+The 18th century saw the emergence of professional road builders and engineers who specialized in road construction and maintenance, introducing new techniques and standards for road design and management.